Marian-Lugo/Marian-Lugo/README.md

 <!-- Header -->
 # Hi there!
 I'm Marian 👋

-## Junior Front End Developer on a Learning Journey
+## Front End Developer Jr. on a Learning Journey
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on projects that allow me to grow professionally
 - 📫 How to reach me: mnelugo@gmail.com